Digital Version

 Ask suppliers about their sustainability practices and prioritize recycled and biodegradable options where possible.
 Just be sure to check with your MFD manufacturer—many report that recycled paper can lead to frequent jams.

 Ask yourself: do you have staff that truly understand these terms?
-If they don’t, that’s fine—bring in someone who does.
+If they don’t, that’s fine, but bring in someone who does.

 Here are a few non-negotiables for any off-site storage contract: